-To take advantage of this practice, create engaging videos with your customers and add them to your emails to please your subscribers.
+To take advantage of this practice, create engaging YouTube videos with your customers and add them to your emails to please your subscribers.

 Also, don’t forget to invite your audience to share their experiences with your products on social using specific hashtags!
 Here’s LARQ’s Halloween email marketing campaign:

-Keep in mind that the more you involve your customers in your marketing, the more effective it will be!
+Remember that the more you involve your customers in your marketing, the more effective it will be!
 So go out there and take advantage of user-generated content.
 It’s a Halloween miracle!

 Halloween Email Marketing To Die For